DCAN-Labs/hbcd-docs/docs/changelog/pending.md

 </table>

 ### Improvements to Existing Data
-Release 1.1 will introduce the following enhancements to existing data:

 #### Enhanced Medication Classification for Pregnancy & Exposure Data
 The interim release will refine medication classifications in the [Pregnancy & Exposure, Including Substance Use](../instruments/index.md#pregexp) domain by categorizing them into more detailed components based on RxNorm IDs.
 These enhancements will improve clarity and enable more granular analyses.
 Additional columns in the tabulated data will specify: